CakeDC/cakephp-phpstan/README.md

 ### AddBehaviorExistsClassRule
 This rule check if the target behavior has a valid table class when calling to Table::addBehavior and BehaviorRegistry::load.

+### DisallowEntityArrayAccessRule
+This rule check disallow array access to entity in favor of object notation, is easier to detect a wrong property and to refactor code.

+### GetMailerExistsClassRule
+This rule check if the target mailer is a valid class when calling to Cake\Mailer\MailerAwareTrait::getMailer.

 ### OrmSelectQueryFindMatchOptionsTypesRule
 This rule check if the options (args) passed to Table::find and SelectQuery are valid find options types.

 ### TableGetMatchOptionsTypesRule
 This rule check if the options (args) passed to Table::get are valid find options types.

-### DisallowEntityArrayAccessRule
-This rule check disallow array access to entity in favor of object notation, is easier to detect a wrong property and to refactor code.

 To enable this rule update your phpstan.neon with: